DperParadise/DanZork/README.md

 ## Synopsis

-Your character is unfairly jailed.
+You have been unfairly jailed!.
 You have to escape.
 Will you dare to find your way out? or will you perish in the hands of terrible guards?

 ## Author
 Daniel Pérez Paraíso